How to Describe a Picture in English

 • The picture shows some people buying clothes from a clothes shop.

-• The picture is about a cloth shop.
+• The picture is about a clothes shop.
 Some customers are checking different items.

 • This is a picture of a clothing store with three customers and one salesperson.